Shining light of calculus explains Natures darkest mysteries

 . ..Galileos experiment. etc..how to calculate

 radius and mass of earth using three simple measurements and Newtons Law of Universal Gravitation, Lenzs Law .
-One good quality accurate experiment is a very effective learning tool and a means to better understand fundamental concepts.
+A good quality accurate experiment is a very effective learning tool and a means to better understand fundamental concepts.

 Please note that Year 11 students will follow the new revised Physics syllabus starting this year (2018)

 It is far more diificult and of higher standard then the previous syllabus.
 It is far more appropriate for